Soccer: Ozil quits German national side citing racism over Turkish heritage

 Ozil said his mother had always told him to be respectful and remember his ancestry, heritage and family traditions, adding: “I have two hearts, one German and one Turkish.”

-Many fans and politicians in Germany were angered by the photo with Erdogan and it was widely criticised by politicians and Germany’s football federation, who argued that Erdogan did not sufficiently respect German values.
+Many fans and politicians in Germany were angered by the photo with Erdogan and it was widely criticized by politicians and Germany’s football federation, which argued that Erdogan did not sufficiently respect German values.

-Ozil said he could not accept “German media outlets repeatedly blaming my dual-heritage and a simple picture for a bad World Cup on behalf of an entire squad”.

-Gundogan said at the time it had not been his intention to create a political issue with the photo.